peacefulfoundation/reasonable.diet/TEMPLATE.md

 4. If necessary,
 5. an image can be included between some directions if needed to explain something particular.
 6. But that should be kept to a minimum to reduce bandwidth and aid in simplicity.

+You can now end with a footnote if you feel like it. :)